Title: A Season of Thrills and Terrors

-John grunted softly in acknowledgement and then turned to his passengers.
+John grunted softly in acknowledgment and then turned to his passengers.
 “Grodin?
 You are getting out when we get to the Jumper hanger.
 Stackhouse, standby the emergency release switch.
 Rodney?
 I need you to…”

 “Have the scanners on passive and ready to let us know if there are any active Wraith Darts in the area around the Gate?”
 Rodney finished for him.